The Bible in Its Traditions

 • James bears a striking physical resemblance to his brother Jesus.

-• One artistic tradition, based on accounts found in the preface to the Gloss.
-Ord. and de Voragine Leg. aur., portrays the infant James as part of a large extended family.
-According to this legend, St. Anne, mother of the Virgin Mary, had three children named Mary with three different husbands.
+• One artistic tradition, based on accounts found in the preface to the Glossa ord. and de Voragine Leg. aur., portrays the infant James as part of a large extended family.
+According to this legend, Anne, mother of the Virgin Mary, had three children named Mary with three different husbands.
 James and his brothers Joses (Joseph), Simon, and Jude (cf. Mk 6:3) are the sons of Mary (daughter of Anne and Cleophas; cf. Jn 19:25) and Alphaeus (cf. Mk 3:18).
-James and his brothers are thus cousins of Jesus (son of Mary, daughter of Anne and Joachim) and of St. John the Evangelist and James the Greater (sons of Mary, daughter of Anne and Salomas).
+James and his brothers are thus cousins of Jesus (son of Mary, daughter of Anne and Joachim) and of John the Evangelist and James the Greater (sons of Mary, daughter of Anne and Salomas).

 The following images are noteworthy:

 • Blessed James Apostle.
-In the Stav.
-Bib.
-(1093-97) illuminations of the apostle James are at the introduction to the Catholic epistles (f.
+In the Stavelot Bible (1093–1097, British Museum Add.
+MS. 28106–28107) illuminations of the apostle James are at the introduction to the Catholic epistles (f.
 197 r→) and at the beginning of his epistle (f.
-197 v→.).
+197 v→).
 The apostle stands, holding a book.

 • Apostle James the Less, statue, south portal of Chartres Cathedral, early 13th century.

-Anonymous, James Among Other Apostles (sculpture on limestone, early 13th c.), South Portal, Chartres Cathedral, France
+Anonymous, James among Other Apostles (sculpture on limestone, early 13th c.), South Portal, Chartres Cathedral, France

 © D.R.
 Photo Mary Ann Sullivan→